Michael R. Jackson reveals the genius behind his hit musical ‘A Strange Loop’

 This story is part of Fast Company’s Most Creative People in Business 2022.
 Explore the full list of innovators who broke through this year—and had an impact on the world around us.

-On the morning last May when Michael R. Jackson’s A Strange Loop nabbed 11 Tony nominations, Broadway fans were hardly surprised.
-For months, the musical had been generating buzz—and $4 million at the box office—on rave reviews and a 2020 Pulitzer Prize for Drama.
-And yet, A Strange Loop—for which Jackson composed the score and wrote the lyrics and book—is far from your typical Tony winner.
-(It won Best Musical and Best Book of a Musical in June.)
+On the evening last June when Michael R. Jackson’s A Strange Loop won Best Musical at the Tonys, Broadway fans were hardly surprised.
+For months, the musical had been generating buzz—and $6 million at the box office—on rave reviews and a 2020 Pulitzer Prize for Drama.
+And yet, A Strange Loop—for which Jackson composed the score and wrote the lyrics and book—is far from your typical Tony winner: It’s is a post-modern hall of mirrors about a poor, young, Black, queer man named Usher, who is employed as an actual usher at a Broadway theater, even as he struggles to write a semi-autobiographical Broadway musical.

-A Strange Loop is a post-modern hall of mirrors about a poor, young, Black, queer man named Usher, who is employed as an actual usher at a Broadway theater, even as he struggles to write a semi-autobiographical Broadway musical.
 A cast of six supporting actors share the stage, giving voice to Usher’s conscious and sometimes subconscious thoughts, which involve self-loathing, repressed sexuality, and significantly more profanity than patrons of Broadway’s Lyceum Theatre are used to hearing.
 (As the show progresses, they also play Usher’s pious mother, homophobic father, mercenary agent, and unsatisfying tricks.)
 The “strange loop” of the show’s title refers to a theory in cognitive science about the development of a sense of self; but, in a self-deprecating sleight of hand, Jackson’s Usher also confesses that it may just be a reference to a Liz Phair track from the ’90s that he loves.

 It must be a weird sensation to work on a project for nearly 20 years, and then have it show up in this moment that is, from a market point of view, perfectly timed.